 In my DPhil project I analysed the wider context of foreign policy making in contemporary China during Hu Jintao's reign (2002/3-2012).
 In the work I concentrated on the ways new societal actors influence foreign policy formulation and the roles national identity and other domestic factors play in foreign policy making.
 Part of one of my thesis chapters was published in the China Quarterly in December 2013.

 I have studied Chinese Language and Culture at the University of Helsinki (Asia Pacific Studies Program, Institute for Asian and African Studies and Confucius Institute), at the Renmin University of China (Beijing) and at the Fudan University (Shanghai).
-Before joining the FIIA, my research was funded by among others Leverhulme Trust, Kone Foundation, Joel Toivola Foundation and various University of Helsinki’s funds.
+Before joining FIIA, my research was funded by among others the Leverhulme Trust, Kone Foundation, Joel Toivola Foundation and various University of Helsinki's funds.
 Between January and May 2017, my work was funded by the Korea Foundation.
-In June 2017 I started a four-year-long research project supported by the Kone Foundation.
+In June 2017 I started a four-year-long research project supported by Kone Foundation.

 From 2007 to 2009 I worked as coordinator of Asia-Pacific Studies (the name of which changed later into Asian Studies) at the University of Helsinki, where my responsibilities included teaching BA/MA level courses both in English and in Finnish.

 Some examples of comments given to media can be found here (list on the Finnish pages is more extensive).